 The New York Post featured Hopkins in an article, which said she "wowed the judges with renditions of the Beatles classic 'Yesterday' and 'Lolita, the Dancer' by Marcel Tournier."

 Courses and Ensembles

 Performance ensembles are also open to all Hunter students by audition, with or without credit.
-Muse Scholars William Chan (Class of '16), Emily Hopkins (Class of '15), Maureen Murray (Class of '17), Gregory Rocco (Class of '16) and Rachel Tiedemann (Class of '16) are in the Hunter Symphony, which can be taken for credit in MUSPF 231.
-Auditions for ensembles take place each semester on or around the first class meeting.
-(Photo: Chan, Hopkins, Rocco, and Tiedemann)
+Muse Scholars Emily Hopkins (Class of '15), Maureen Murray (Class of '17) and Gregory Rocco (Class of '16) are in the Hunter Symphony, and Robert Bronchard (Class of '16) has performed with the group as a guest soloist. (photo left, from left to right, Robert Bronchard, Maureen Murray, Emily Hopkins, and Gregory Rocco)

 Clubs and groups

 Join A Little Night Music, the Chamber Music Society of Hunter College, or another music-oriented club at Hunter; visit Hunter's Student Group Management System (SGMS) to find out which clubs meet your interests.